-I love holiday countdowns.
-I love them for so many reasons, including the fact that it really fosters an enthusiasm for whatever holiday we’re celebrating, but it also encourages and supports family togetherness.
+I love holiday countdowns for so many reasons.
+It really fosters an enthusiasm for whatever holiday we’re celebrating, but it also encourages and supports family togetherness.
 With all the “busy-ness” of life, it helps us to focus on our family, and carve out time together that can so easily be eaten up doing other things.
 Plus, it’s just FUN!
-Our Heart Bunting Valentine’s Day Countdown is a family favorite…
+Our Valentine’s Day Countdown is a family favorite.
+With 14 simple and fun Valentine’s Day activities, you can celebrate the holiday and each other!

 Valentine’s Day is no different, and we love to celebrate it as a family.
 I made a cute bunting out of fourteen hearts, and placed a Valentine activity on the back of each one.
 Beginning February 1st, we do a Valentine activity each day!
 My motto is always simplicity, so most of the things we do are easy crafts or projects we can do in an hour–or more if we want to!